-European C ulture: from 1000BCE to TikTok
+European Culture: from 1000BCE to TikTok

 Course Code ES-KCULTURE-23

 Year 2

 Semester 1 & 2

 Credits 5 ECTS

 Module Manager Emma van Driessum (e.l.m.vandriesum@hhs.nl) Roberto Barrosso (r.barroso@hhs.nl) Dave van Ginhoven (d.vanginhoven@hhs.nl)

 Entry Requirements None

 Method Lecture-Seminar

 Assessment Oral Exam

 Course Material E.H.
 Gombrich, The Story of Art Maarten de Pourq and Sophie Levie (eds.), European Literary History (selected chapters) Other Literature TO BE DETERMINED

 Course Outline Lectures & seminars exploring European Religion & philosophy, European Literature, Visual Arts, Music, Cinema & Popular culture, with regular reading and viewing assignments.

 Module Learning Outcomes By the end of this course the student can: Identify & describe key aspects of Europe's cultural development and comment on their influence on Europe today.
 Analyse the complexities of contemporary European culture & identity Analyse European cultural product (art, music, cinema, literature) and place it in a larger cultural context.
 Reflect on their own cultural background and how it relates to others in an intercultural Europe.
 The student can communicate, from a formal, academic perspective, about cultural matters in a manner accessible to lay audiences.

 Exchange Perspectives for Local Impact in Collaboration (EXPLICO)

 Course Code ES-3EXPLICO-23

 Year n/a

 Semester 2

 Credits 5 ECTS

 Module Manager Refiya Scheltinga R.Scheltinga@hhs.nl

-N.Ocheninga(W) in S.III

-Entry Requirements

-None

-Method

-- Online lecturers on intercultural competence development, design engineering - Online local and international guest lectures exploring the impact of global challenges in different disciplines and regions - Collaborative Online International Learning in mixed student groups - Process coaching by THUAS coaches - Weekly structured project assignments and deliverables and reflection logs
+Entry Requirements None Method Online lecturers on intercultural competence development, design engineering Online local and international guest lectures exploring the impact of global challenges in different disciplines and regions Collaborative Online International Learning in mixed student groups Process coaching by THUAS coaches Weekly structured project assignments and deliverables and reflection logs Assessment Evaluation will be based on a portfolio and essay (grading style: Pass/Fail) Course Material TO BE DETERMINED Course Outline In this intense 6-week module, students will explore the impact of a global challenge from different personal, cultural, local, and disciplinary perspectives in a multidisciplinary and multicultural team.

-Assessment

-Evaluation will be based on a portfolio and essay (grading style: Pass/Fail)

-Course Material

-TO BE DETERMINED

-In this intense 6-week module, students will explore the impact of a global challenge from different personal, cultural, local, and disciplinary perspectives in a multidisciplinary and multicultural team.
 After mapping out the different actors and their interconnected needs and interests, students zoom in on a beneficiary in one of their local communities to dive deeper into their experience and come up with a plan to make a difference in this specific community.
 Besides exchanging their own perspectives, all team members will continuously connect to external parties on different local and disciplinary contexts and share their insights with the team to test their assumptions and adjust their plans, taking a design thinking approach.
 After exploring their beneficiaries' experience in detail, teams will define their own challenge and design and propose solutions to this challenge in close consultation with stakeholders in all their communities.

-Students will develop their intercultural proficiency, perspective taking skills and their agency as global citizens within their local context.
-Maybe even more importantly, they will also create the basis for an international community and network to collaborate to make a difference in an interconnected world beyond the scope of this project.

-Upon successful completion of the course the student will be able to:

-- Communicate thoughts, opinions, beliefs, and values on global issues from various perspectives and interests. - Examine the impact of culture on global issues from a multi-disciplinary and multi-cultural perspective. - Critically reflect on personal intercultural interactions for personal, academic, and professional development. - Demonstrate flexibility by managing ambiguity and adjust expectations and behaviour in the context of a virtual exchange project. - Apply the design thinking cycle and propose solutions to local problems, considering multicultural and multi-stakeholder perspectives in the process.
+Learning Outcomes Upon successful completion of the course the student will be able to: Communicate thoughts, opinions, beliefs, and values on global issues from various perspectives and interests.
+Examine the impact of culture on global issues from a multi-disciplinary and multi-cultural perspective.
+Critically reflect on personal intercultural interactions for personal, academic, and professional development.
+Demonstrate flexibility by managing ambiguity and adjust expectations and behaviour in the context of a virtual exchange project.
+Apply the design thinking cycle and propose solutions to local problems, considering multicultural and multi-stakeholder perspectives in the process.